 The argument over whether slavery was the primary cause of the Civil War is one of the most controversial topics in American history.
 It is a subject that has been debated since the war first began in 1861.
-Scholars have been arguing about this topic for centuries and continue to argue about it till this very day.

 Evidence That Slavery Was the Cause of the Civil War: